edward-jazzhands/textual-pyfiglet/README.md

 As you would expect with a good Figlet program, the text can update in real-time as you type, or receive input from whatever else you desire.

 It's easy to implement in your own Textual app.
 See below.

-### Extended fonts collection moved to separate package:

-If you want the whole collection, simply use:
-`pip install textual-pyfiglet[fonts]`

-The included 10 fonts were chosen for being minimalist and normal-looking

 # Usage